Pura's 10 minute guide to the Carretera Austral

 "It's amazing how making even a modest effort takes you away from any other visitors.
 Never underestimate special it is to have a glacier all to yourself."

 As the latitudes rise, the icefields begin to dominate the landscape.
-The great Patagonian icefield used to stretch the length and breadth of the Carretera Austral, covering an area the size of Spain.
+The great Patagonian icefield used to stretch the length and breadth of Southern Chile, covering an area the size of Spain.
 Now around 4-5% is thought to remain, split into two.
 In between these is the immensely charming village of Tortel, about as remote a settlement as you're likely to ever visit.
 Channels and fjords lead to both icefields and these can even be linked by visiting the Jorge Montt glacier at the top of the Southern field and the Steffan glacier at the bottom of the Northern field on an overnight small boat excursion.

 This is a world away from the cosy confines of the Skorpios expedition cruises to the much more famous San Rafael Glacier.
 What these offer in comfort, convenience and copious amounts of whiskey, they lack for in intimacy, freedom and a sense of adventure or discovery.
 They very much go against the grain for Pura, diluting the experience.